ZeroCap: Zero-Shot Image-to-Text Generation for Visual-Semantic Arithmetic: Experimental Setup

 {\bf Pre-trained models:\quad}As part of our approach, we use two large-scale pre-trained models: (i) GPT-2, using HuggingFace's gpt2-medium implementation\footnote{\url{https://huggingface.co/transformers/model_doc/gpt2.html}}, with 24 attention models and 345M trainable parameters.
 This model was trained on an 8M web-page dataset with a causal language modeling (CLM) objective; (ii) CLIP, trained on 400M (images, text) crawled from the web.
 We use the OpenAI implementation\footnote{\url{https://github.com/openai/CLIP}}.
 We employed a version of CLIP with a vision transformer image encoding architecture that is equivalent to ViT-B/32~\cite{dosovitskiy2020vit}.

 {\bf Prompt engineering:\quad} Our method begins with an initial prompt.
 In the majority of our experiments, we used ``Image of a''.
 We determine the caption from the words generated after the initial prompt.
 We did observe that the prompt affected output results, e.g., ``Image of text that says,'' is much better if the caption is intended for OCR.
-Future prompt engineering, such as providing different beams for different prompts, may further enhance performance.